camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 }
 ```

-One of the motivations for this trade-off is the ARM64e ABI which encodes an
+This design enables the ARM64e ABI which encodes an object's address in its
-object's address in its virtual table (vtable) pointer making
-`memcpy`-relocation impossible for polymorphic types on this
+virtual table (vtable) pointer making `memcpy`-relocation impossible for
-platform#footnote[This is a memory safety vulnerability mitigation.
-See
+polymorphic types on this platform#footnote[This is a memory safety
-@PointerAuthentication and @Arm64e for details.].
-The requirement to call
+vulnerability mitigation.
+See @PointerAuthentication and @Arm64e for details.].
-`std::trivially_relocate` provides an opportunity for the standard library to
+The requirement to call `std::trivially_relocate` provides an opportunity for
-perform "fix ups" on these vtable pointers.
+the standard library to perform "fix ups" on these vtable pointers.

 While `std::trivially_relocate` suffices for many use cases and neatly handles
 the ARM64e platform, other important use-cases remain unaddressed.
 We propose to